 Dedicating technology to support an integrated approach

 Basically, it is about combining the best of the past with new possibilities of the future.
 While innovation and progression are important for those leading the way, daily pains and challenges of users need to be solved by securing sustainable management and operations.
-In other words, merging expertise and experience-based domain knowledge with the opportunities of new technologies allow for development of innovative urban water solutions and products.
+In other words, merging expertise and experience-based domain knowledge with the opportunities provided by new technologies, allow for development of innovative urban water solutions and products.
 In changing times, flexibility and adaptability are key words for efficient decision-making, built on a sound and profound knowledge base.

 In this transformation the focus must be on developing technology that drives efficiency without compromising security and resilience.
 It needs to include full integration across the urban water systems while offering a user-friendly experience and easy accessibility.
-Based on advanced numerical modelling, providing tools for in depth analysis and understanding of how urban water systems are performing, is an important way forward.
-Combining this practice and embracing new technologies such as data visualisation, efficient screening methods and Cloud solutions where data is processed in real time, will provide better solutions for an integrated approach to both management and operations of urban water.
+Based on advanced numerical modelling, providing tools for in depth analysis and understanding of how urban water systems are performing is an important way forward.
+Combining this practice and embracing new technologies, such as data visualisation, efficient screening methods and Cloud solutions where data is processed in real time, will provide better solutions for an integrated approach to both management and operations of urban water.

 Finding the solution in a world of constant evolving climate change and urbanisation